 Data security, privacy and trust in blockchain

 The different types of papers that can be accepted as well as the standards to follow for the format are the same as the ones of the main track of the conference.
 All the details are available on the conference website.
 As a further precision, among the different categories of papers that can be accepted, we can accept full papers (strictly limited to 12 pages, everything included), along with some short papers (strictly limited to 6 pages, everything included).
-Authors should consult Springer's authors' guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
+Authors should consult Springer's authors' guidelines and use their proceedings template.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 The proceedings of the conference workshops will be published as one volume in the Springer LNBIP series.
 Short papers will be placed in a designated section.